 \subsubsection{DR1: Equal Status and Cooperation}

-The perception of \textit{equal status} was promoted more effectively by interactive dialogue with GroupEnvoy than by passive text exposure.
+Participants broadly perceived \textit{equal status} in the experimental condition.
 By consistently articulating outgroup values, the agent positioned itself as an equal counterpart rather than a subordinate tool.
-However, accommodation response style occasionally undermined this dynamic, revealing that the boundary between responsiveness and sycophancy is a highly subjective threshold.
-Therefore, designing for \textit{equal status} demands finely calibrated responsiveness: validating ingroup perspectives without compromising outgroup integrity.
+However, the accommodation response style occasionally undermined \textit{equal status}, revealing that the boundary between responsiveness and sycophancy is highly subjective.
+Therefore, achieving \textit{equal status} demands finely calibrated responsiveness that validates ingroup perspectives without compromising those of the outgroup.

-A sense of \textit{cooperation} emerged exclusively in the experimental condition through bidirectional exchange.
-However, when GroupEnvoy assumed a facilitative role in structuring the dialogue, it inadvertently reduced participants' initiative toward summarizing the discussion.
-Because this dynamic contradicts Allport's conception of genuine cooperation \cite{pettigrew_intergroup_1998}, future designs must constrain the agent's facilitative functions to preserve participant ownership of the discussion.
+A sense of \textit{cooperation} emerged largely in the experimental condition.
+However, GroupEnvoy inadvertently reduced participants' initiative to drive the discussion forward by assuming a facilitative role in structuring the dialogue.
+Since this tendency contradicts Allport's conception of genuine cooperation \cite{pettigrew_intergroup_1998}, future designs should constrain the agent's facilitative functions to preserve participant ownership of the dialogue.